 Our booklet provides a lot of practical helpful advice about coping with all aspects of SMS.
 It covers sleep, social relationships, behaviours, feeding difficulties, toilet training, dressing, school concerns, behaviour in adulthood, siblings and sources of further help.

 This booklet is available free from the foundation and each member will automatically receive one on joining the foundation.
-You can also download a free copy (pdf) , purchase a Kindle version at £1.49 through Amazon, or request a hard copy directly through the SMS Foundation using the form below.
+You can also download a free copy (pdf) or purchase a Kindle version at £1.49 through Amazon.